 Which is great, because a tight belt will make you look like a sausage squeezed into its casing, while a belt that’s too loose will make you look less like a grown-a$$ man and more like a kid who broke into his dad’s closet.

-In this post I’ll break down the simplest ways to measure your belt size and get an accurate measurement, so you don’t waste money around your (corny pun alert!) waist.
+In this post I’ll break down the simplest ways to measure your belt size and get an accurate measurement, so you don’t (corny pun alert!) waste money around your waist (you were warned).

-Breaking Down the Best Ways to Take an Accurate Measurement
+Breaking Down the Best Way to Measure Belt Size

 Measuring Belt Size with an Existing Belt